 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that eToro offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that eToro offers its traders below.

 eToro support a wide range of languages including English, German, Spanish, French, and Italian.

 eToro has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 As eToro is regulated by Financial Conduct Authority, CySEC, ASIC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: